Strommingen/secVault/Sidequests/MSB_CERT-SE_CTF_2024.md

 Someone posted a wordlist scraped from their public website, and ranting about recording web traffic from workstation CTF-PC01.

 IP they found suspicious.
-Involved in C2 and exfiltration activities.
+Involved in [[Attacks on networks#C2 or C&C |C2]] and exfiltration activities.
 195.200.72.82

 #### Stream 3:
 corp_net1.pcap file sent to .20